ignasstephanie/itelective3-web/README.md

 <h3 align="center">ATENEO DE DAVAO UNIVERSITY</br>Electronics and Communications Engineering</h3></br>

 # Exam Management System
-With the large scale implementation of digital transformation tools, this system is deviced to <b> effectively manage, automate, and streamline planning and execution of the entire examination process </b> of the Electronics and Communications Engineering Department under the Ateneo de Davao University - School of Engineering and Architecture.
+With the large scale implementation of digital transformation tools, this system is deviced to **effectively manage, automate, and streamline planning and execution of the entire examination process** of the *Electronics and Communications Engineering Department* under the *Ateneo de Davao University - School of Engineering and Architecture*.
 This is a system which covers all the activities that are related to examination management — from receiving examination papers, to the processing of exams score, printing, distribution, and statistical reports.

 The EMS aims to produce a convenient and efficient platform that automates the examination process to facilitate student assessments, take time off the faculty, and improve communication and transparency between faculty, students, and the adminstrator.
-This automation system is also designed to properly <b> manage access permissions for different users </b> in order to prevent misuse and mismanagement of official data not only examination-related information but personal data as well.
+This automation system is also designed to properly **manage access permissions for different users** in order to prevent misuse and mismanagement of official data not only examination-related information but personal data as well.

 ## ⚙ Subsystems
 * ✍🏻 Exam Scores Management
 * 🗃️ Grades Record Management
 * 🖨️ Report Card Generation
 * 📇 Report Card Distribution